 Espresso is approximately one ounce of a dark, smooth, heavy-bodied, aromatic, bittersweet coffee drink topped by a thick reddish-brown foam of tiny bubbles.
-It is not six times stronger than a cup of coffee, as many people simply from the smaller volume; it is actually a completely different coffee beverage.
-The foam, or crema, that captures the intense coffee flavors is as important as the liquid coffee underneath.
+The foam, or crema, that captures the intense coffee flavours is as important as the liquid coffee underneath.

 In more technical terms, espresso is a colloidal dispersion produced by emulsifying the insoluble oils in ground coffee.
-These oils don’t normally mix with water, but under the intense pressure (9 to 10 bars) generated by commercial espresso machines, these oils are extracted from ground coffee, formed into microscopic droplets, and suspended in liquid coffee concentrate.
-It is this emulsification of oils, which forms the crema, that distinguishes an espresso from strong coffee.
+These oils don’t normally mix with water, but under the intense pressure (9 to 10 bars – 130-145psi) and heat generated by commercial espresso machines, these oils are extracted from ground coffee, formed into microscopic droplets, and suspended in liquid coffee concentrate.
+It is this emulsification of oils, which forms the crema, that distinguishes ‘espresso’ from strong coffee.

-crema also captures the volatile vapors produced during the espresso extraction process.
+Crema also captures the volatile vapours produced during the espresso extraction process.
 These aroma molecules, later released in the mouth as the espresso is consumed, find their way to the nasal cavity through the pharynx.
 They also attach themselves to the taste buds and slowly release volatile compounds until after the espresso is long gone.
 This accounts for an espresso’s aftertaste, an important quality indicator.

-The remarkable thing about a properly made espresso is that maximum flavor is extracted from the ground coffee while much of the caffeine and excess acids are left behind.
-The high pressure of the extraction and the small volume of water that passes through the ground coffee are mostly responsible for this feat.
+The remarkable thing about a properly made espresso is that maximum flavour is extracted from the ground coffee while much of the caffeine and excess acids are left behind.
+The high pressure of the extraction and the small volume of water that passes through the ground coffee is mostly responsible for this feat.

 The information I found came from a website called josuma.
 If you’re interested in an even more detailed overview click here for A Crash Course in Coffee Science

 How we grade our tours?